 This guide gives you information about starting comprehensive school.
 You can find more information about all practical matters by contacting your child's local school and visiting its website.
-Schools providing weighted-curriculum education provide information about aptitude tests and their times and dates on their own websites.
+Schools providing weighted-curriculum education provide information about aptitude tests or language tests and their times and dates on their own websites.
 Learn more about weighted-curriculum education at hel.fi/welcometoschool.

-Important dates 2021-2022
+Important dates 2022-2023

-15 November 2021-15 January 2022
+14 November 2021-13 January 2023